kamilkisiela/apollo-angular/website/docs/migration.md

 ### No SelectPipe

-Dropping `SelectPipe` allowed us to completely remove the need for `ApolloModule` (`NgModule`).
-There are two reasons.
+There are two reasons behind dropping `SelectPipe`.
 We haven't seen any big applications using the pipe and the logic there is very simple to recreate.

 ```typescript
 import {Pipe, PipeTransform} from '@angular/core';